biganans/wawo/README.md

       for a complete event list , please refer to wawo\net\core\NetEvnet.hpp

-  socket event tells what happens on a given socket object.
+  socket event tells what happens on a given socket object:

         1, socket received a packet
         2, socket closed